 You can change where your email is sent by changing your MX records.
 This won't affect current or old emails, but all future emails will use the new ones.

 They consist of a domain name and a number for priority.
 The higher the priority, the lower the number should be.
-Email servers that are trying to connect to your MX records will use this priority number, and if there’s more than one MX record with the same priority value, one will randomly be picked.
+Email servers trying to connect to your MX records will use this priority number, and if there's more than one MX record with the same priority value, one will randomly be picked.

 If you have cPanel, you can add or change your MX records by performing the following steps:

 2: Go to Zone Editor under the Domains Column

 3: Select the domain you want to edit the MX entry form and click on Manage

 4: Find your current MX record and click on Edit or Delete to configure or delete the current MX record.
 If you want to add an MX record, please continue to step 5.